BlasBenito/myWebsite/content/authors/admin/_index.md

 - Visitors
 ---

-I am biogeographer and ecological modeler with a PhD in Global Change Ecology, a Master in Geographical Information Systems, a Degree in Biology, and quite a bit of experience in applying state-of-the-art quantitative methods to better understand the processes shaping the distribution of biodiversity across space and time.
+I am biogeographer and ecological modeler with a PhD in Plant Ecology and Global Change, a Master in Geographical Information Systems, a Degree in Biology, and quite a bit of experience in applying state-of-the-art quantitative methods to better understand the processes shaping the distribution of biodiversity across space and time.

 My research activity is structured around five main lines:

 **Biogeography**

-Why are species where they are? is a question I have been passionate about since I was a child.
+"Why are species where they are?" is a question I have been passionate about since I was a child.

-A keystone result of my personal interest in this topic is the multidisciplinary study I led on the distribution of Neanderthals during the Last Interglacial ([Benito et al. 2016](https://www.dropbox.com/s/asn5h45l4j5fy3c/2016_BMB_Journal_of_Biogeography.pdf?dl=1), that was highlighted at the Editor’s Picks section of Science ([Sugen 2017](https://www.dropbox.com/s/6k308eczv7i6kbj/2016_BMB_Journal_of_Biogeography_editors_choice.pdf?dl=1)), and was among the top 20 most downloaded papers of the journal of bigeography during 2018.
+A keystone result of my personal interest in this topic is the multidisciplinary study I led on the distribution of Neanderthals during the Last Interglacial ([Benito et al. 2016](https://www.dropbox.com/s/asn5h45l4j5fy3c/2016_BMB_Journal_of_Biogeography.pdf?dl=1).
+This paper was highlighted at the Editor’s Picks section of Science ([Sugen 2017](https://www.dropbox.com/s/6k308eczv7i6kbj/2016_BMB_Journal_of_Biogeography_editors_choice.pdf?dl=1)), and was among the top 20 most downloaded papers of the journal of bigeography during 2018.
 In [Kellberg-Nielsen *et al*.
 (2017)](https://www.dropbox.com/s/p8zfrqb68gi23qr/2017_BMB_Quaternary_International.pdf?dl=1), led by my brilliant colleague [Trine Kellberg-Nielsen](https://trinekellbergnielsen.wordpress.com/) we further discuss the dispersal dynamics of Neanderthals in their northern edge.

+Other interesting papers I have coautored are the ones led by the rising star [Constantin Zohner](https://constantinzohner.wordpress.com/ueber/)

 evaluate how long-term climatic stability leads to phylogenetically diverse plant assemblages with large age differences among tree species (Feng et al. 2017).